🐧🍁 Autumn Special: up to 40% off + $100 onboard credit ➞

 Facts about the British Isles

-We recommend you bring water- and wind-proof outer wear in case of rain and wind during excursions, as well as lighter summer wear for warmer days, sunglasses and sun hats.
+Like with all our trips to Northern Europe, we recommend you bring water- and wind-proof outerwear in case of rain and wind during excursions, as well as lighter summer wear for warmer days.
+Don’t forget sunglasses and sun hats.

-You’ll get our signature Poseidon Expedition windbreaker jacket, which is yours to keep.
-We also provide rubber boots throughout the duration of the cruise for landings.
+You’ll get our signature Poseidon Expeditions windbreaker jacket, which is yours to keep.
+We also provide rubber boots throughout the duration of our luxury cruises for landings.

 We allow 2 pieces of luggage per person (standard size).
 We also provide onboard laundry service.